 produced.
 Mouflon ewes will produce only single lambs with the rare twin occurring.
 In cases of

 multiple lambs, most ewes can easily take care of all offspring.
-Breeders will monitor the
+Breeders will monitor the situation

-continue to receive enough milk.
+receive enough milk.
 Gestation dates run from 142 - 155 days generally, with an average of 150 days

 being the best estimate from time of breeding to time of lambing.
 NM Dahl sheep tend toward the 155

 day mark.
 If a marking harness is used, breeding dates can be recorded and you will have a good

 idea of what day lambs will arrive.

 Some breeders lamb in barns or lambing jugs, while other breeders have their ewes lamb out on

 pasture.
-Others do a combination where the ewes lamb outside in shelter and are brought in for
+Others do a combination where the ewes lamb outside in shelter and are brought in for a

-become chilled quickly in the right conditions.
+quickly in the right conditions.
 Some breeders place all first time mothers in a lambing jug or stall for a

 day or so to make sure she will accept and care for lambs and has enough milk for them.

-WEANING: Lambs are ready for weaning around 10 - 12 weeks of age with Mouflon lambs'
+WEANING: Lambs are ready for weaning around 10 - 12 weeks of age with Mouflon lambs' weaning

-own, others will not so it is best to remove the lambs at 12 weeks of age, especially for ram lambs.
+not so it is best to remove the lambs at 12 weeks of age, especially for ram lambs.
 If both ewe and

 ram lambs are weaned at the same time, the weanlings should be separated by gender during the

 BREEDING: Ram Lambs have been known to breed as early as age 3 to 4 months of age.
+Removing

-from weanling ewe lambs will also prevent the ewe lambs from breeding too early.
+ewe lambs will also prevent the ewe lambs from breeding too early.

 Ewe lambs generally start cycling between 5 - 8 months and as young as 4 months of age.
 Some

 helpful.
 In addition, good nutrition is invaluable to young expectant ewes.

 Depending upon the fertility and drive of the breeding flock sire and time placed with the ewe flock,

 one ram can tend to 50 plus ewes.
-Placing more than one ram in with the ewes at the same time
+Placing more than one ram in with the ewes at the same time or

-advised for registered flocks as accurate identification of both the sire and dam is required.
+for registered flocks as accurate identification of both the sire and dam is required.

-PLANNING LAMBING PERIODS: If you would like to have a period of time without lambs, you will
+PLANNING LAMBING PERIODS: If you would like to have a period of time without lambs, you will also

-lambs over the age of 12 weeks.
+age of 12 weeks.

 KEEPING EWES AND RAMS: Some breeders find that having another ram to keep the flock sire

 company after his time with the ewes to be beneficial if you do remove your flock sire.
-You would
+You would need

-time when the flock sire is in with the ewes.
+the flock sire is in with the ewes.
 It is advisable, if you keep the rams away from the ewes, to have an

 area between the rams and the ewes.

-Whenever introducing new rams, especially yearlings and mature rams, into a ram pen or
+Whenever introducing new rams, especially yearlings and mature rams, into a ram pen or pasture, it is

-but without the large horns and strength of a ram, they are much less likely to injure each other.
+large horns and strength of a ram, they are much less likely to injure each other.

 HEALTH MANAGEMENT: Work with your local veterinarian and talk with other sheep breeders in

-your areas to plan out a health management plan as the health care of your sheep can be very
+your areas to plan out a health management plan as the health care of your sheep can be very farm

-to problems with external parasites.
+with external parasites.

 Deworming schedules are different in each area and can be very farm specific.
-Check with your
+Check with your local

-FAMACHA was developed in South Africa.
+and goats.
 Talk to your local veterinarian and/or do stool samples to determine if Haemonchus

 contortus (barber pole worm) is of concern on your farm and learn about the FAMACHA system.

 Proper hoof care is important.
-Dependent upon your soil type and environment, your sheep may
+Dependent upon your soil type and environment, your sheep may not

-sheep tend to grow their hooves faster than others.
+tend to grow their hooves faster than others.